zilinissleepin/freqtrade/docs/webhook-config.md

 ## Webhook Message types

-### Entry
+### Entry / Entry fill

-The fields in `webhook.entry` are filled when the bot executes a long/short.
+The fields in `webhook.entry` and `webhook.entry_fill` are filled when the bot places a long/short Order to increase a position, or when that order fills respectively.
 Parameters are filled using string.format.
 Possible parameters are:

 * `trade_id`